 About Clockworks Press®

 Ms. Brown received a B.F.A. from Syracuse University and an M.A. from Brooklyn College.
 Her solo exhibition “Recente Werken” at Ray Brandstore, a denim boutique in Delft (2016) debuted her work in the Netherlands and sparked her strong interest in working with repurposed denim and creating a more sustainable printmaking practice.
+She has since gone on to also up-cycle US Navy camouflage for her latest project, The W28 Tote.

 She has exhibited in several group shows throughout the United States and Europe.
 Ms. Brown was an Artist-in-Residence at Grafische Werkplaats, The Hague (2016) and The Cooper Union, NYC (2005).

-In addition to running Clockworks Press, Ms. Brown has been a full-time art teacher at the Convent of the Sacred Heart for 19 years and teaches printmaking workshops at Atelier Indrukwekkend in Delft, Netherlands.
+In addition to running Clockworks Press, Ms. Brown has been a full-time art teacher at the Convent of the Sacred Heart for over 19 years and teaches printmaking workshops at Atelier Indrukwekkend in Delft, Netherlands.
 Holly is a featured relief printmaking artist with the Speedball Professional Artist Network.
 Clockworks Press (Studio 5) is located in the Textile Center for the Arts in Brooklyn, NY.

 Holly E Brown, founder and owner of Clockworks Press